*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 There is a flip side to this Bland and that is that the flavors are so close together that some people can’t tell the difference when you blend them together.

-I can tell a distinct difference in a cup anise tea and an anise-fennel tea blend but I drink a lot of tea.
+I can tell a distinct difference between a cup of anise tea and an anise-fennel tea blend but I drink a lot of tea.
 So this blind might not work for everybody because these flavors are so similar.

 Licorice Root And Anise Tea